 - Write an amazing article

-- Send it to email@example.com — including all the necessary info
+- Send it as Google doc to firstname.lastname@example.org — including all the necessary info

 - We reply saying it’s been added to our queue which can take up to six weeks

 - Wait patiently

 - We contact you again and let you know whether we can publish the piece or not

 - Keep sending great content and become a ‘TNW Contributor’!

 Congratulations on reading all the way through this monster of a guide!